btnguyenPersonal/edit/README.md

 usually put this in my ~/.bashrc:
 > use e to make <ctrl-p> to change files and <ctrl-g> to search in project
+// still TODO to fix query staying between searches so don't have to type it in a million times
 ```
 function e() {
     command="`fzf --reverse --height=8`"